La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 Common examples of interjections:

-- interjection with bare root:
+- an interjection made of a bare root:

  > **ju'o le bruna co'i klama**
  > _I'm sure, the brother has come._

-- scalar particle **cu'i** turns bare interjection into the middle attitude:
+- the scalar particle **cu'i** turns a bare root interjection into its middle attitude:

  > **ju'o cu'i le bruna co'i klama**
  > _Maybe the brother has come, I'm not sure._

-- scalar particle **nai** turns interjection into the opposite attitude:
+- the scalar particle **nai** turns inttheyerjection into the opposite attitude:

  > **ju'o nai le bruna co'i klama**
  > _Maybe the brother has come, maybe not, I have no idea_

  Similarly, **ui** is _Whee!
-Yay!_ while **ui nai** means _Alas!_
+Yay!_, while **ui nai** means _Alas!_

  Precise meanings of interjections that are meaningful with their scalar particles **cu'i** and **nai** are given in the dictionary.

-- scalar particle **sai** denotes strong intensity of interjection:
+- the scalar particle **sai** denotes strong intensity of interjection:

  > **.u'i sai**
  > _Ha-ha-ha!_

-Vocatives too can be modified with scalar particles:
+Vocatives can also be modified with scalar particles:

 > **ki'e sai do**
 > _Thank you a lot!_

-Suffixes are added after the root of interjection (together with its scalar particles if we used them):
+Suffixes are added after the root of the interjection (together with its scalar particles if we used them):

-- interjection suffix **pei** turns interjection into a question.
+- the interjection suffix **pei** turns interjection into a question.

  > **— .au pei do .e mi klama le zarci**
  > **— .au cu'i**